FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-4"></a> 5.1.4 Safety deposit box query

 In customer category 1 safety deposit box query the response includes the information of the safety deposit box that was the object of the query and information of the legal and natural persons who are own or have access right to the safety deposit box during the investigation period.
-Customership information is returned for safety deposit box's owners who are organisations.
-Customership information is not returned for organisations that have only access right to the safety deposit box.
+Customership information is returned for safety deposit box's owners and access right holders who are customers of the credit institution.
 Organisation's beneficiary information is not returned.

 *__Table 5.1.4.1:__ Limitations to queries for a safety deposit box.
 This query category contains queries with a safety deposit box's identification*